Self-Announcement: I Am Master of Wisdom.

 We can look at The Seeker's card from both sides, upright and reversed, which implies an exploration into the psychological depth of the subconscious mind, and up to the surface of rational understanding.
 Both modes of the mind are necessary to configure one's behavior and reason.

-This is a place to resolve all mental and psychic dilemmas, a place where wisdom begins its sprouting from the roots of one's far memory of self.
+The Seeker Tarot card is a place to resolve all mental and psychic dilemmas, a place where wisdom begins its sprouting from the roots of one's far memory of self.
 These past statements are constructing the basis for future prediction.
 Psychology is a modernization of the Greek mythology term, psyche and describes a mental condition analyzed by one's deepest and most primal comprehension of matters determining one's behavior, action, and judgment.

 The Seeker is at the left side of the card, walking along the path of light pointed toward a mountaintop where the extremities of snow and fire exist.
 His nakedness indicates honest and pure intent.